 Step 10.
 Change your beliefs.
 One of the biggest reasons we don’t accomplish what we set out to accomplish is our limiting beliefs.
 For years you’ve told yourself that you’ll never be this, you’ll never do that, you’ll never be good enough.
 But you’re no different than the people who have constructed their masterpieces.
 The people who create something special—something lasting—aren’t necessarily smarter or funnier or better or more toothsome than you.
 They simply believed they could do it, and through this belief they didn’t let anything stand in their way.

 Step 11.
 Become obsessed.
 Half of passion is love; the other half, obsession.
 Your masterpiece will feed off your obsession, growing mightily the more obsessed you become.
 Eventually, you’ll wake up thinking about it.
 You’ll go to bed thinking about it.
 You’ll think about it in the bathroom stall.
 This is good.
 Let your masterpiece become your obsession.
 Let it take over.

 Step 12.
 Cut the fat.
 Brevity is the soul of wit.
 Or perhaps, more accurately, brevity is wit.
 Julien Smith’s book, The Flinch, is intentionally brief.
 The entire thing can be tweeted, page by page, line by line.
 Every line was carefully considered.
-Same goes for Days After the Crash—a year of work, boiled down to less than 50 pages.
+Same goes for Everything That Remains—years of work, boiled down to a couple hundred pages.
 Sure, a masterpiece can be longer and more oblique and digressive—but does it need to be?
 Realize that you too can build something massive and then chisel it down to its essence.
 Do this and people will find value in your work.